The Nightowls: Royal Sessions

 The Nightowls toured the West Coast of the United States in August 2016 in support of Royal Sessions.
 In October 2016 they toured throughout the East Coast of the United States.
 In April 2017, The Nightowls performed at the Motorcycle Grand Prix of the Americas at the Circuit of the Americas racetrack.
 In July 2017, The Nightowls toured the East Coast of the United States for the 3rd time.
 In August 2017, The Nightowls toured throughout the Midwest of the United States for the 1st time.
-On August 31, 2017, The Nightowls performed at Prince's Paisley Park Recording Studios in Minneapolis-Saint Paul, Minnesota, as one of the finalist in their “Musicology 2017" Battle of the Bands competition.
+On August 31, 2017, The Nightowls performed at Prince's Paisley Park in Minneapolis-Saint Paul, Minnesota, as one of the finalist in their “Musicology 2017" Battle of the Bands competition.

 In March 2018, The Nightowls performed 2 showcases at the 2018 SXSW Music Festival in Austin, Texas.
 In an interview during SXSW with Shockya News, frontman Ryan Harkrider talked about the evolution of the band's sound over the past 2 years.
 “We used to be more of a retro-vintage-soul band.
 Everything we do is rooted in dance and having a good time.
 But now we also have elements of R&B and funk.
 But we’re still a big 10-piece soul band that’s all about having a good time."